A Simple and Scalable Representation for Graph Generation: Conclusion

 In this work, we introduce \Repname, an edge list-based graph representation that is both simple and scalable.
 By combining \Repname with an LSTM, our graph generative model achieves an $O(M)$ complexity, showing a significant enhancement in generation quality and scalability over prior graph generative models.

-\textbf{Reproducibility} All experimental code related to this paper is provided in the attached zip file.
+\textbf{Reproducibility} All experimental code related to this paper is available at \url{https://github.com/yunhuijang/GEEL}.
 Detailed insights regarding the experiments, encompassing dataset and model specifics, are available in \cref{sec:exp}.
 For intricate details like hyperparameter search, consult \cref{appx:exp}.
 In addition, the reproduced dataset for each baseline is in \cref{appx:impl}.

+\textbf{Acknowledgements} This work partly was supported by Institute of Information \& communications Technology Planning \& Evaluation (IITP) grant funded by the Korea government (MSIT) (No. IITP-2019-0-01906, Artificial Intelligence Graduate School Program (POSTECH)), the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (No. 2022R1C1C1013366), and Basic Science Research Program through the National Research Foundation of Korea (NRF) funded by the Ministry of Education (2022R1A6A1A0305295413).